 - Newcastle Vision Support run a See You Wednesday club.
 For more information ‘phone 0191 232 7292.

-- Views supports people through Positive Views including peer support and confidence building in Newcastle and surrounding areas.
+- Views supports people through Positive Views, including peer support and confidence building.

 Read our article on visual impairment on Information NOW.

-As well as several groups listed above, there is also the National Women’s Register (NWR) which has a number of active groups across the North East and in Newcastle at Chapel House.
+As well as several groups listed above, there is also the National Women’s Register (NWR) which has a number of active groups across the North East.